Hector839/Mayhem-3-Zero-Hour/Readme_Documentation.md

 Switching Rearguard focus away from the faction war:
 - medium secondary threat + high average secondary threat ship strength + not the most powerful main faction

+Evolving Factory Layout:
+- factions occasionally recycle a factory in their core sectors.
+This stimulates the stock Mayhem 3 station construction routine and allows them to build something else that they maybe need more (but it could also be the same type of factory again)
+- this makes them slightly less reliant on war and destruction because they can get free up station support slots even if nobody blows their factories up.
+Previously the economy could clog up in certain peaceful areas of the galaxy because of a lack of free station support slots and unable to change anything.
+- for the most part this recycling process is random, but if the galaxy really needs the product of a factory it won't get recycled.
+- recycling mining stations will always return the asteroid back to the sector

+Optimized ship component production:
+- previously the AI would only check what resources their current factories would need to keep running and then build those required lower tier factories if possible.
+Once these needs were satisfied they would just pick additional factories from a pretty arbitrary list.
+This always completely ignored the most important consumer -> Outposts which need a fairly balanced stock of all 3 ship components to produce the ships which keep everything going.
+And it always lead to huge resource imbalances across the entire galaxy.
+For example Ore was always in oversupply and C-Rations were always short.
+Freighters started to ship more and more useless stuff around and the economy could never reach good efficiency.
+The game still worked because the NPC ships were so cheap that their resources didn't actually matter much.
+- now the AI ship construction is actually limited by their resources reserve.
+If they have all 3 components they can just crank out ships super quickly.
+And the AI generally knows how important those 3 resources are, so they carefully try to avoid shortages.
+When they can't produce more ships because they need more Hull Plating they will now actually build more Hull Plating productions (crazy right?)
+- for this purpose the AI can recycle factories which are unnecessary at this moment and which will free up station support slots for the more important factories
+- the AI also knows if it could buy any intermediate resources from trading stations and is able to decide against building those factories in order to save a lot of station support slots.
+This will get way more ship part factories going for them and they can crank out more ships overall.
+Only the weaker factions can act smart like this (they are essentially trying to MinMax their component stockpile)
+- the vanilla Mayhem 3 station construction routine for the NPCs will not build any more factories for the 1 intermediate product which is already the most common in the entire galaxy.
+- then the AI can specifically decide to source certain external resources from trading stations (see under AI details).
+Those factions will not build any more factories for the top 3 most available intermediate products in the galaxy.
+They will just buy those externally.
+For the NPCs this is always extremely efficient and smart because they are not actually limited by money.

 Fixing a strategic ship part shortage:
 - this has three components.
 1) whether the AIs want to optimize their economies at all 2) how many missing ship part factories they can build 3) whether the AI is smart enough to check if they could also source the required intermediate resources from trading stations to save station support slots.
 A faction that is not smart like this always needs to recycle enough unnecessary factories for the entire product chain.
 That makes them less efficient with their station support slots and they will crank out fewer of the missing ship part.
 - the extra final-tier ship part factories (Computer Plant, Hull Plating facility, etc.) get built instantly (but the AI will actually pay them like usual).